yakov103/OOPEx2/README.md

-# The Graph Editor 🗺️
+# The Graph Editor 🗺️ Ex2 - OOP
 #### made by Yakov Khodorkovski and Daniel Zaken
 ##### The Graph Editor is a graphical representation of directed graph  .
 The Graph Editor lets you edit your graph , run algrothems and get information .